Sand Hutton: Amenities

 There is a school, Sand Hutton CE Primary, which is in the catchment area of Huntington School in York for secondary education.
 It serves the villages of Gate Helmsley, Upper Helmsley, Buttercrambe, Harton, Bossall, Claxton and Flaxton.
 The school was built by Sir James Walker in 1861 and was enlarged by his grandson.

 There is a community hall and is located in an area popular with shooting and other field sports.
 The village and most of the land is owned by the Church of England Commissioners, who bought it from the Walker family.
 Located east and west of the village there are numerous pits used for fishing.
 The Community Hall houses a small library.

 Religion

-The village has a church dedicated to St Mary.
-The modern building was erected between 1840 and 1842.
-In the churchyard are the remains of the 12th century St Leonards Chapel.
+St Mary's Church, Sand Hutton was erected between 1840 and 1842.
+In the churchyard are the remains of the 12th century St Leonard's Church.
 Both are Grade II Listed buildings.